ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab08.md

 * The Pi is powered up using a charger that is plugged into the wall.
 * The GPIO pins on the Pi are routed to a breadboard via a ribbon cable.

 ** Very important note: If you want to unplug anything from your Pi (keyboard, mouse, power cable, etc.) or plug anything into your Pi, your Pi needs to be shut down!
 Otherwise, you may damage the device.
 So when you start, you first connect all the peripherals and as a last step you plug in the power.
-When you want to unplug things, first shut the Pi down in software (select Shutdown). **
+When you want to unplug things, first shut the Pi down in software (select Shutdown) before removing anything. **

 Now let's take a closer look at the breadboard and the GPIO breakout board that sits on it.
 You will need this information to complete the later exercises in this lab.